ome/ngff/rfc/x/index.md

-**Authors** propose an idea for the RFC process and socialize the idea, e.g., through an issue or community call, gaining **Endorsers** They then submit a pull request to the https://github.com/ome/ngff repository with a document that they would like to have published as an RFC.
-This pull request MUST contain a document under the rfcs/ subdirectory and it SHOULD follow the template provided.
-As described under the “DRAFT” section below, this document can be discussed for clarity following the standard PR process.
+**Authors** propose an idea for the RFC process and socialize the idea, e.g., through an issue or community call, gaining **Endorsers** They then submit a pull request to the <https://github.com/ome/ngff> repository with a document that they would like to have published as an RFC.
+This pull request MUST contain a document under the `rfc/` subdirectory and it SHOULD follow the template provided.
+As described under the "DRAFT" section below, this document can be discussed for clarity following the standard PR process.
 However, once the draft has reached a certain stage that it is ready for comments, **Editors** will merge it as a record of the fact that the suggestion.
 It will then become available on https://ngff.openmicroscopy.org.

 **Endorsers** are non-**Author** supporters of an RFC, listed in a table.
-**Reviewers** who have given an “Accept” recommendation are also added to the table.
+**Reviewers** who have given an "Accept" recommendation are also added to the table.
 Rather than a process terminated with a single vote, the RFC process consists of iterative rounds of gathering **Endorsers**, or sponsors, who approve the work, building confidence that the community is moving in the